 I’ve completed pre-enrollment, can I take the IMAT now?

 No, now you must wait.
 With only pre-enrollment you’re not technically enrolled to IMAT, because online applications for IMAT open in July.
-For example, in 2018 IMAT registration dates started from July 2nd and closed on July 24th.
-The exact dates will be announced between April and June**.
+In 2019 applications will open on the 3rd of July and will close on the 25th of July.

 Bear in mind that you can only enroll to IMAT in July, and you MUST do it online.
 There is a dedicated website for this: www.universitaly.it.
 If you really can’t wait that long, we have a short video guide on how to apply, which we made in 2017.
 There shouldn’t be any substantial difference this year, but take it with a grain of salt.